 The growth of the fungal biomass in vitro is accomplished by inoculating the spores of medicinal fungi from conventional cultivars on the Petri dishes (culture flasks) and incubating for several days.
 In the course of several days, the containers will cover the fungal fibers (mycelium or fungus), and compact clumps of fungal biomass will immediately begin to form on the surface.
 These would have evolved over time on the miniature fetuses of the kind of healing sponge, and therefore they are called primordium , the germs of the ferret.

-At this time, the mycelium and the primordium and agar are scraped off from the culture vessels for processing.
+At this time, the mycelium and the primordium and agar were scraped off from the culture vessels for processing.
 Of course, such biomass is only suitable for the production of capsules and tablets, and it is necessary to concentrate it many times because most of its volume is made up of exhausted agar.
 For this purpose, this biomass is extracted with a suitable solvent, concentrated and processed into capsules or tablets designated as mycelium and primordium, effusmically also "young fruiting".
 Most of the healing preparations in our market were made in this way.